US cuts off intelligence sharing with Ukraine

 Is this mainly a hardball negotiating tactic that might force Ukraine’s President Volodymyr Zelensky to offer Trump the ceasefire terms he wants, a better deal on access to Ukraine’s rare earth minerals, or both?
 US National Security Advisor Mike Waltzsignaled as much in an interview with Fox News.
 “I think if we can nail down these negotiations … put some confidence-building measures on the table, then the president will take a hard look at lifting this pause,” said Waltz.

 There’s another reason we’re closely tracking this story.
-Trump has said repeatedly that he wants to end the war in Ukraine as he works toward a ceasefire deal.
+Trump has said repeatedly that he wants a ceasefire deal to end the war in Ukraine.
 But why would Russian President Vladimir Putin agree to stop fighting at a moment when Ukraine is losing access to its most important source of weapons and intelligence?

 More from GZERO Media